 The purpose of the NCBDE certification program is to conduct certification activities in a manner that upholds standards for competent practice in diabetes self-management education.
-The Certified Diabetes Educator® (CDE®) credential demonstrates that the certified health care professional possesses distinct and specialized knowledge, thereby promoting quality care for persons with diabetes.
+The Certified Diabetes Educator® (CDE®) credential demonstrates that the certified health professional possesses distinct and specialized knowledge, thereby promoting quality care for persons with diabetes.

-Certification is a voluntary process used to assess and validate qualified health care professionals' knowledge in diabetes education.
+Certification is a voluntary process used to assess and validate qualified health professionals' knowledge in diabetes education.
 It is an evaluative process that demonstrates that rigorous eligibility requirements have been met.
 Certification is not required by law for employment in the field, although some agencies may use board certification as a basis for employment, job promotions, salary increases and other considerations.

 Objectives of the certification program are to:

 provide a mechanism to demonstrate professional accomplishment and growth